 How to deduce shape from shadow?
 How to design a 3-sided fair coin?
 How to create printing protocols to print a face?
 These are all inverse problems reversing the typical formulation of questions, making them ill-posed in the absence of additional information, such as symmetry, smoothness, robustness to noise in data, adherence to physical law, etc. Our interests in this area are pragmatic and practical, and tightly linked to science and technology.

-Our all-too-human drive to optimize suggests many mathematical questions associated with the development of general-purpose tools to solve problems of design, control and optimization, and their deployment on questions of engineering and scientific relevance.
-Our work in this area is primarily in applications of deterministic and stochastic control theory, and their cousins such as reinforcement learning to a variety of practical questions in physical and biological settings.
+Our all-too-human drive to optimize suggests many mathematical questions associated with design, control and optimization, and their deployment in engineering and scientific problems.
+Our work in this area is primarily in applications of deterministic and stochastic control theory, and their cousins such as reinforcement learning to a range of questions such as shape and motion control, navigation, drug dosage etc.